Cyclic Sieving and Cluster Duality of Grassmannian: Cluster nature of decorated configuration space

 \begin{prop} The twisted monodromy

-The function $P$ is a \emph{Casimir element} with respect to the Poisson bracket \eqref{dconf poisson}, that is, $\left\{P,F\right\}=0$ for any rational function $F$ on $\dconf_n^\times(a)$. \end{prop}
+The function $P$ is a \emph{Casimir element} with respect to the Poisson bracket~\eqref{dconf poisson}, that is, $\{P,F\}\allowbreak =0$ for any rational function $F$ on $\dconf_n^\times(a)$. \end{prop}

-\begin{proof} Let $[\phi_1, l_1, \ldots, \phi_n, l_n]\in \dconf_n^\times(a)$.
-Let us lift it against the projection $p:\widetilde{\dconf_n^\times(a)}\twoheadrightarrow \dconf_n^\times(a)$ to a point $[\phi_1, v_1, \ldots, \phi_n, v_n]$.
-By \eqref{def poisson cluster}, we get
+\begin{proof} Let $[\phi_1, l_1, \dots, \phi_n, l_n]\in \dconf_n^\times(a)$.
+Let us lift it against the projection $p\colon \widetilde{\dconf_n^\times(a)}\twoheadrightarrow \dconf_n^\times(a)$ to a point $[\phi_1, v_1, \dots, \phi_n, v_n]$.
+By~\eqref{def poisson cluster}, we get

 Note that the quiver $Q_{a,n}$ is made of cycles.
-Therefore for every $f\in I$, one has Hence the only factors contributing to the product \eqref{look22.1246} are from the extra frozen vertices that expand $Q_{a,n}$ to $\widetilde{Q_{a,n}}$.
+Therefore for every $f\in I$, one has Hence the only factors contributing to the product~\eqref{look22.1246} are from the extra frozen vertices that extend $Q_{a,n}$ to $\widetilde{Q_{a,n}}$.
 Therefore

-By comparing \eqref{rescalefa} with the definition of $P$ in \eqref{twisted mono}, we see that $\prod_{i=1}^n\lambda_i=p^*(P)$.
-But $p^*\left(\prod_{f\in I}X_f\right)=p^*(P)$ implies $\prod_{f\in I}X_f=P$ automatically since $p$ is a projection.
+By comparing \eqref{rescalefa} with the definition of~$P$ in~\eqref{def of P}, we see that $\prod\limits_{i=1}^n\lambda_i=p^*(P)$.
+But $p^*\Big(\prod\limits_{f\in I}X_f\Big)=p^*(P)$ implies $\prod\limits_{f\in I}X_f=P$ automatically since $p$ is a projection.

-The statement that $P$ is Casimir is a direct consequence of \eqref{look.1217} and \eqref{dconf poisson}. \end{proof}
+The statement that $P$ is Casimir is a direct consequence of~\eqref{look.1217} and~\eqref{dconf poisson}. \end{proof}

-\subsection{Cyclic Rotation and Cluster Transformation}
+\subsection{Cyclic rotation and cluster transformation}

 Recall the twisted cyclic rotation $C_a$ on $\dGr_a^{\times}(n)$.
-Gekhtman, Shapiro, and Vainshtein proved that that $C_a$ is a cluster $K_2$ automorphism that can be realized by a mutation sequence $\rho$ (see \cite[Page 90]{GSVcp}).
-In this section, we briefly recall the definition of $\rho$.
-We show that the cyclic rotation $R$ on $\dconf_n^\times(a)$ is a cluster Poisson automorphism realized by the same mutation sequence $\rho$.
+Gekhtman, Shapiro, and Vainshtein proved that $C_a$ is a cluster $K_2$ automorphism that can be realized by a mutation sequence~$\rho$ (see \cite[p.~90]{GSVcp}).
+In this section, we briefly recall the definition of~$\rho$.
+We show that the cyclic rotation~$R$ on $\dconf_n^\times(a)$ is a cluster Poisson automorphism realized by the same mutation sequence~$\rho$.

 The vertices of the quiver $Q_{a,n}$ are indexed by $(i,j)\in I$.
-Let $\rho$ be a mutation sequence hitting in the unfrozen part of $Q_{a, n}$ along every column from bottom to top, starting at the leftmost unfrozen column and go all the way to the rightmost unfrozen column, that is,
+Let $\rho$ be a mutation sequence hitting in the unfrozen part of $Q_{a, n}$ along every column from bottom to top, starting at the leftmost unfrozen column and going all the way to the rightmost unfrozen column, that is,